wilsonmar/oss-perf/elk-config.md

  "predict":60
  ```

-    NOTE: The program recognizes alpha, beta, and gamma adjustments.
-But it's difficult to tune.
+    PROTIP: alpha, beta, and gamma parameters can be added, but they are difficult to optiminze.

 <a id="Aggregations">